National Economic Indicators Series

 .id aims to achieve the WCAG 2.0 Level A, Level AA and Level AAA standard of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.(opens a new window)

 Most information available on our websites is also available in PDF (Portable Document Format), Microsoft Office Word and Excel formats.
-Visit the Adobe website to download the free Adobe Reader and if you don't have a copy of Microsoft Office Word or Excel, free viewers of these document types can be downloaded from the Microsoft website(opens a new window).
+Visit the Adobe website to download the free Adobe Reader and if you don't have a copy of Microsoft Office Word or Excel, free option for viewing such files are listed on the Microsoft website(opens a new window).
 You may need to ask your IT department or internet service provider for assistance with this.

 Whilst .id strive to meet accepted guidelines and standards for accessibility and usability, we continually seek out solutions that will bring all areas of our websites up to the same level of overall web accessibility.
 In the meantime, if you require any information from this website in an alternative format, or having any issues accessing the content, please email us at firstname.lastname@example.org.